Skip to content

 Replenishment SOPs and chain-of-custody implications

-Replenishment is the unglamorous post-scene work that decides whether the kit is fit for the next deployment.
-Most state SOPs follow a consistent pattern, and the FACT syllabus tests it because the gap between policy and practice is wide.
+Replenishment is the post-scene work that determines whether the kit is fit for the next deployment.
+Most state SOPs follow a consistent pattern, and the gap between policy and practice is wide enough that it matters in trial.

 Before leaving the scene, the SOCO inventories what was consumed: number of gloves and masks, swabs used, packet bags sealed, reagent vials opened, casting kits expended.
 The inventory goes into the case diary and the kit's running consumption log.